NavneelSinghal/HCLHackIITK/Round1/README.md

 3. Dynamic malware analysis data from the Cuckoo Sandbox.

 We considered three separate models for each type of data, and then used a consensus based classification for all data which had all three results available, while using the best accuracy available model for each of the remaining binaries (in case not all three types of data are available for a binary).
-This was done even though the accuracy was quite high on each model so as to ensure high confidence in the results (as well as reduction of error).
+This was done even though the accuracy was quite high on each model (roughly 98% on the first two and 99.9-100% on the last model) so as to ensure high confidence and robustness in the results (as well as reduction of error).

 For each of the three models, we used feature hashing (due to occasionally missing data and also to reduce the dimensionality of data), random forest classification (which is in itself ensemble learning) and parameter tuning.
 We also used multiclass classification and lumped the malware categories into one class after prediction, instead of using a binary classifier.
 This was done because it was observed that within malware classes, the features are highly correlated, while across malware classes, this was not observed to be the case (a possible justification is that similarly behaving malwares are in the same class, and they often have a very similar skeleton of code).

-// this was verified by rishabh and me
+This observation was verified by writing a binary classifier as well.

 ### String analysis

-#### Feature Extraction

 Our features here were the frequencies of strings corresponding to the binary, which had no special characters other than an underscore, and which were of length at least 5.
 This was in alignment with our first observations in result analysis.

-### Structure analysis
+### Structure analysis (TODO: complete)

 For analysis of the PE files, we wrote a parser to parse information, and used some things as features.

-TODO:
-mention parser and the basic ideas behind the model and feature selection
+TODO: In this section, mention only which features were selected.
+Reasons need to be mentioned in the result analysis sections and not here (do this, no questions asked).

 ### Dynamic analysis